Skip to Content

 If you’re a child

-You must meet these requirements:
+You must meet these requirements to use the benefits:

-• You must use these benefits before you turn 26 years old
+• You must use these benefits before you turn 26 years old.

 Note: You may qualify for the monthly housing allowance, even when the service member is on active duty.